Overview

 Covers basic topics in mathematical logic, including propositional and predicate calculus; formal number theory and recursive functions; completeness and incompleteness theorems, compactness and Skolem-Loewenheim theorems.
 Other topics as time permits.

-MATH 6830 - Model Theory
+MATH 6830 - [Model Theory]

-Fall 2023.
+Fall or Spring.
+Not offered: 2024-2025.
+Next offered: 2025-2026.
 3 credits.
 Student option grading.

 Prerequisite: rings and fields (e.g., MATH 4310 or MATH 4330) and a course in first-order logic at least at the level of MATH 4810/PHIL 4310, or permission of instructor.
 Offered alternate years.